Michael Grade: Doctor Who controversy

 Grade announced on 27 February 1985 that season 23 of Doctor Who, which was scheduled to be transmitted from January to March 1986, would be postponed as he had decided that the programme's budget would be better spent on other drama productions.
 What became an 18-month hiatus for Doctor Who (the series did not resume transmission until September 1986) prompted a strong reaction from viewers.
 Grade was also noted for his strong dislike of the series, such as in an interview in 2004, where he said: "I thought it was horrible, awful.
 I thought it was so outdated.
 It was just a little show for a few pointy head Doctor Who fans.
 It was also very violent and it had lost its magic".
 In an appearance on the BBC's Room 101 in 2002, Grade chose the series as one of his hates, criticised its production values and said that he had little interest in, or sympathy for, science fiction.

 Eric Saward, the script editor of Doctor Who at the time of its suspension, responded to Grade's criticism a few years later.
 In his view, Grade's comments were unfair because he was in the position to allocate more resources to the programme and thus improve its quality.
-However, actress Katy Manning, who had portrayed a companion of Jon Pertwee's Doctor, praised Grade's treatment of the series on the DVD commentary for The Mind of Evil (1971).
+Actress Katy Manning, who had portrayed a companion of Jon Pertwee's Doctor, praised Grade's treatment of the series on the DVD commentary for The Mind of Evil (1971).
 In her view, Grade "was actually doing the right thing", and she credited the long break prior to 2005 with rejuvenating the series.